Al-Shabab extremists claim deadly attack on Nairobi hotel

 Associated Press video from inside the hotel showed Kenyan security officers searching the building and scared workers emerging from hiding while gunfire could still be heard.

 Some climbed out a window by ladder.
-One man got up from the floor where he appeared to be trying to hide under a piece of wood paneling, then showed his ID.
+One man got up from the floor where he appeared to be trying to hide under a piece of wood panelling, then showed his ID.

-As officers searched luxury fashion displays, wounded people were carried away on stretchers.

 Al-Shabab has vowed retribution against Kenya for sending troops to Somalia since 2011.
 The al-Qaida-linked group has killed hundreds of people in Kenya.